What anxiety disorders are there?

 Generalised anxiety disorder (GAD)

-If you have felt anxious for a long time and often feel fearful, but are not anxious about anything specific that is happening in your life, you might be diagnosed with generalised anxiety disorder.
-Because there are lots of possible symptoms and effects of anxiety this can be quite a broad diagnosis, meaning that the problems you experience with GAD might be quite different from the problems another person experiences, even though you have the same diagnosis.
+If you have felt anxious for a long time and often feel fearful but are not anxious about anything specific that is happening in your life, you might be diagnosed with generalised anxiety disorder.
+Because there are a lot of possible symptoms and effects of anxiety (see ‘What are the symptoms of anxiety?’) this can be quite a broad diagnosis, meaning that the problems you experience with GAD might be quite different from the problems another person experiences, even though you have the same diagnosis.

 “If you don’t know what is wrong with you, how do you know how to fix it?
 For me, actually being diagnosed with anxiety and panic disorder came as a relief!
 It meant that I wasn’t imagining the awful symptoms I’d been experiencing.”